In Search Of Yummy-ness

 • Salt: I added salt because I used unsalted butter.

-• Granulated Sugar: This adds crunchy texture to the cookie.
+• Granulated Sugar: This adds a crunchy texture to the cookie.

-• Vanilla Extract: this is optional, but adds nice flavour.
+• Vanilla Extract: This is optional, but adds a nice flavour.

 Making the Shortbread Cookie Dough